fgonzaleumbc/DATA601/README.md

 # Applications of Data Science, Artificial Intelligence, Machine Learning, Natural Language Processing and Generative AI

 In the last decade, improvements to computing processing have allowed to use various approaches from data science and related subfields of artificial intelligence (AI), machine learning (ML), natural language processing (NLP), and Generative AI (Gen-AI), make significant contributions and efficiency gains to all fields of studies from engineering to business processes to data analysis.
-The class material and discussions (see "[List of Repositories](#List-of-Repositories)" below) discusses end to end lifecycle end to end.
+The class material and discussions (see "[List of Class Repositories](#List-of-Class-Repositories)" below) discusses end to end lifecycle end to end.
 These includes but not limited to:
 - Common programming languages used for data science (e.g., Python),
 - Data collection and storing (e.g., relational databases, SQL, etc.) and data querying,
 - Data cleaning/munging/wrangling/preparation considerations and processes,